eProsima/xtypes/README.md

 DynamicData data(outer);
 ```
-In this case, two allocations will be needed: one for the sequence, and a second one for the string:
+In this case, two more allocations will be needed: one for the sequence, and a second one for the string:
 ![](docs/outer-memory.png)

 ## IDL module